-In Massachusetts, business owner’s policy bundles many coverages under one premium.
-Typically, it includes property, general liability, income loss, and compensation for normal operation expenses such as rent and utilities.
+In Massachusetts, a business owner’s policy bundles many coverages under one premium.
+Typically, it includes property, general liability, income loss, and compensation for normal operating expenses such as rent and utilities.
 However, your insurance agent can tailor your policy to your specific needs.

 New clients may ask you for a Certificate of Insurance before they work with you, especially when liability and large loss are a concern.
 If your business provides a service, you need proper insurance for potential clients.

 If your small business is your primary source of income, what happens if you can’t work?
 Proper insurance can compensate for your loss of income due to disability or funds to buy out a key stakeholder’s interest if they’re disabled or die when they’re insured too.

 Insurance can also protect the directors and officers of your organization from the costs associated with a lawsuit.